needle4j/needle4k/src/site/index.md

 **needle4k is a lightweight framework for testing ([Java EE/Jakarta EE](https://jakarta.ee/), [Spring Bean](https://spring.io/), e.g.) components in isolation.
-Using needle4k it is easy to configure your tests in order to automatically inject mock and real objects into tested components. needle4k is a [Kotlin-based](https://kotlinlang.org/) rewrite and upgraded version of the reliable [needle4k](https://needle4j.org/) framework.**
+Using needle4k it is easy to configure your tests in order to automatically inject mock and real objects into tested components. needle4k is a [Kotlin-based](https://kotlinlang.org/) rewrite and upgraded version of the well-known [needle4k](https://needle4j.org/) framework.**

 # Content